From Despair to Hope: A socio-economically transformed "township" through a re-designed food system within a holistic approach.

 - Expand the learning from the Western Cape to the rest of the Continent and the World!

-Part of my personal passion had been to show that a young, white male could contribute extensively to the food future and welfare of our beloved country.
-Due to the legacy of apartheid, we (white, Afrikaner males) were once seen as walking reminders of our country’s dark past.
-I have been hoping to show (to some extend) that we, who have the same pride and love for South Africa as any other productive member of our wonderful country, can make a positive and impactful difference through re-designed food systems and holistic approaches in places that need it most.
+Part of my personal passion had been to show that a young person could contribute extensively to the food future and welfare of our beloved country.
+I have been hoping to show (to some extent) that us youth, who have the same pride and love for South Africa as any other productive member of our wonderful country, can make a positive and impactful difference through re-designed food systems and holistic approaches in places that need it most.

 How did you hear about the Food System Vision Prize?